More than 300 people are involved in manhunt for a suspect after a Florida sheriff's deputy was shot during a traffic stop - KRDO

 The suspect was last seen fleeing on foot and is considered dangerous, according to investigators.

-The sheriff’s office posted a tribute to Moyers on Twitter Sunday, saying, “Tonight we begin our 1st shift without you.”
+The sheriff’s office posted a tribute to Moyers on Twitter, saying, “Tonight we begin our 1st shift without you.”

 “Tonight we put on a brave face and hide the tears; as there is work to be done…As this night won’t be easy, we hope to soon bring this nightmare to an end.
 Rest easy knowing Bravo Team is carrying you with us.
 We love & miss you Moyers.”